xuexiaoshuai/learngit/readme.txt

 hello world

-add a new branch is quick and  simple
+add a aaaaaa new branch is quick and  simple

 --no-ff:no fast forward